-- The ST33K platform is a serial access microcontroller designed for secure mobile applications.
-It incorporates the most recent generation of Arm® processors for embedded secure systems. - The ST33K platform provides high performance thanks to a fast Arm® Cortex®-M35P 32-bit RISC processor, cryptographic accelerators and improved Flash memory operations. - 21 Strong and multiple fault protection mechanisms ensure a guaranteed high-detection coverage that facilitates the development of highly secure software.
-This is achieved by using two CPUs in lockstep mode, error detection in sensitive memories and hardware logic. - 22 Different derivative devices may be configured depending on the customer needs: - either by ST during the manufacturing or packaging process, - or by the customer during the packaging, or composite product integration, or personnalisation process. - They all share the same hardware design and the same maskset (denoted by the Master identification numbers).
-The Master identification numbers are unique for all product configurations. - The configuration of the derivative devices is realized in Admin configuration, by ST or by the customer.
-It can impact the available NVM size, as detailed here below:
+- Designed for secure ID and banking applications, the TOE is a serial access microcontrollers that incorporate the most recent generation of Arm^{®(a)} processors for embedded secure systems.
+Its SecurCore[®] SC000[TM] 32-bit RISC core is built on the Cortex[®] M0 core with additional security features to help to protect against advanced forms of attacks. - 19 Different derivative devices may be configured depending on the customer needs: - either by ST during the manufacturing or packaging process, - or by the customer during the packaging, or composite product integration, or personnalisation process. - They all share the same hardware design and the same maskset (denoted by the Master identification number).
+The Master identification number is unique for all product configurations. - The configuration of the derivative devices can impact the I/O mode, and the available NVM size, as detailed here below: